ReactiveHTML/rimmel/README.md

 ### Event Mapping
 In normal circumstances your event handlers receive a native DOM `Event` object, such as `MouseEvent`, `PointerEvent`, etc.

-To enable a better separation of concerns, as of Rimmel 1.2 you can use Event Mappers to feed your event handlers or observable streams the exact data they need, in the format they expect it, rather than the raw DOM Event objects.
+To enable a better separation of concerns, as of Rimmel 1.2 you can use Event Mappers to feed your event handlers or Observable streams the exact data they need, in the format they expect it, rather than the generic, raw DOM Event objects they would get otherwise.

 Do you only need the relative `[x, y]` mouse coordinates when hovering an element?<br>
 Use `<div onmousemove="${ OffsetXY(handler) }">`